 How do you get rich?
-Your vague-ish answers to that are probably your long term financial goals, but we’ll work on those later.
+Your vague-ish answers to that are probably your long-term financial goals, that together we can turn into something amazing.

-So why should you care about setting goals?
+Why should you care about setting goals at all?

-Because you don’t want to be stuck, which is exactly how I feel when friends keep on forcing me to choose my favorite Spice Girl.
+Because you don’t want to be stuck, which is exactly how I feel when friends keep on forcing me to choose my favorite X-man.
 It’s not going to happen because they’re ALL great!
 Can’t we just leave it at that?

-But although I want to be left out of that honestly pointless argument, I don’t necessarily have a plan of what to do after.
+I want to be left out of that honestly pointless argument, but without a long-term plan I can’t escape.
+I don’t necessarily have a plan of what to do after.
 I just know that I want to be anywhere but stuck.

 If you don’t want to be financially stuck ever again, you need long term financial goals.